Greece vs. Other European Countries: A Cost Comparison

 Cost of Living in Greece vs Other Countries

-In this comparison, Greece sits in a mid-range position, being far more affordable than countries like Switzerland or the United States but offering a higher standard of living compared to countries like Brazil and India.
-This balance makes Greece an attractive option for expats, digital nomads, and investors seeking a comfortable yet affordable lifestyle in Europe.
+This balance makes Greece an attractive option for expats, digital nomads, and investors seeking a comfortable and affordable lifestyle in Europe.

-This is especially evident when shopping for groceries like vegetables, fruits, and dairy, which are significantly cheaper than in other Western European countries.
-In fact, with as little as half of what a resident might spend in places like Germany or France, the Greek can enjoy a rich, nutritious diet.
+This is especially evident when shopping for staple groceries like vegetables, fruits, and dairy, which are significantly cheaper in Greece than in other Western European countries.

-On average, basic groceries are cheaper in Greece.
-For example, the cost of a dozen eggs is about €3 in Greece compared to €4-5 in other parts of Europe.
-These savings, combined with the fresh and healthy nature of Mediterranean cuisine, make food both affordable and enjoyable in Greece.
+On average, basic groceries are cheaper in Greece than in the rest of Europe.
+For example, the cost of a dozen eggs is less than four euros in Greece while it might be as much as seven in other parts of Europe.

 Housing Costs: Rent and Property Prices

-Housing is undoubtedly one of the biggest expenses for any expat looking to relocate.
-Whether you are searching for a rental or planning to buy your own place, you might face some challenges when making this decision.
 The good news for new residents in Greece is that both rental and property prices are significantly lower than in many other European countries, and even more affordable compared to places like China and Canada.
-Property prices in Greece are especially reasonable, not only in low-density areas but also in cities like Athens, Piraeus and Thessaloniki.

 Rental Costs in Major Greek Cities